A guided tour at the Dachau Concentration Camp Memorial Site

 2020 the words of Max Manheimer remind us… “You are not to blame for what was but you are responsible that it happened anymore.”

-This guided tour of the memorial and the exhibition gives an idea of the conditions that prisoners had to endure in the camp.
+This guided tour of the Dachau concentration camp memorial site and the exhibition gives an idea of the conditions that prisoners had to endure in the camp.

 Are you particularly interested in this theme ?